-same hard terms will be proposed to me; but it is the will of God that his people be tried by such afflictions."
-Altieri exerted himself with the most laudable and unwearied zeal in behalf of his bre-He not only procured letters in their favour from the elector of Saxony and other German princes, for whom he acted as agent with the Venetian republic; but he undertook a journey into Switzerland, with the express view of persuading the protestant cantons to exert their influence in the same cause.
-On his way home he attended an assembly of the deputies of the Grison confederation at Coire, where he pleaded the cause of his persecuted countrymen.
-In both places he succeeded so far as to obtain letters interceding for lenity to the protestants; but he was disappointed in his expectations of procuring a public commission to act for these states, which would have given great weight to any representations which he might make to the doge and senate.
-The authorities in Switzerland, and in the Grisons, might have good reasons for refusing his request; but we cannot help sympathizing with the disappointment, and even with the complaints, of this good man, as well as admiring the rare example which he gave of disinterested devotion to the cause of truth and the best interests of his country, at a time when the greater part either knew them not, or cared not for them.
-In a letter from Coire to Bullinger, a distinguished minister of Zurich, he says: "I have delivered your letters and those of Myconius to the ministers of this church: I have also conversed with them on my business, but find them rather lukewarm, either because this is their natural disposition, or because they think the matter too difficult to be obtained, especially after your friends in Switzerland have refused it.
-They, however, give me some hopes of success."
-In another letter to the same correspondent, he writes: " From the assembly of the Grison states, which has been held here, I have only been able to obtain commendatory letters; had it not been for the opposition made by some enemies of religion.
-I would have also obtained a public com-They have concluded a treaty with mission.
-France: the emperor's ambassador was present, but could do nothing."+ After mentioning the discouragements he had met with from those of whom he had hoped better things, he exclaims: "Thus do the minds of men now cleave to the world!
-If the Spirit of the Lord had not long ago taken possession of my heart, I would have followed the common example, and hiding myself in some corner, would have attended to my private affairs, instead of taking an active part in the cause of Christ.
-But God forbid that I should entertain the
+lic commission to act for these states, which would have given additional weight to any representations which he might make to the doge and senate.
+The authorities of Switzerland and the Grisons might have good reasons for refusing his request; but we cannot help sympathizing with the disappointment, and even with the complaints of this good man, as well as admiring the rare example which he gave of disinterested devotion to the cause of truth and the best interests of his country, at a time when the greater part either knew them not or cared not for them.
+In a letter from Coire to Bullinger, a distinguished minister of Zurich, he says-" I have delivered your letter and that of Myconius to the ministers of this church; I have also conversed with them on my business, but find them rather lukewarm, either because this is their natural disposition, or because they think the matter too difficult to be obtained, especially after your friends in Switzerland have refused They, however, give me some hopes of success."
+In another letter to the same correspondent, he writes- "From the assembly of the Grison states, which has been held here, I have only been able to obtain commendatory letters; had it not been for the opposition made by some enemies of religion, I would have also obtained a public commission.
+They have concluded a treaty with France; the emperor's ambassador was present, but could do nothing." † After mentioning the discouragements he had met with from those of whom he had hoped better things, he exclaims-" Thus do the minds of men now cleave to the world!
+If the

-^{} Alterius ad Bullingerum, d.
-24. Mart.
-1549, Venetiis: De Porta, Hist.
-Reform.
-Eccles.
-Rhæticarum, tom. ii. p.
-32. Curiæ Rhæt.
-1774.
-4to.
+^{} Curia, ult.
+Jan.
+1549: De Porta. tom. ii, p.
+34.

-† Julii 22, 1549 : Ibid.
++ Julii 22, 1549: Ibid.